 Save your team time and prevent unnecessary risk by working with an experienced trademark specialist in Central America.
 A trustworthy provider of trademark services can support you with your application registration, plus the ongoing maintenance requirements for your trademark as set by local law.

 Trademark specialists can monitor other new trademark applications to identify any legal issues with pending designs, provide guidance on any relevant requisite to demonstrate the use of your trademark, and remind your team when trademark renewal is due.
+All countries provide an opposition period, usually 30 to 60 days, during which third parties may contest the registration.

-Get assistance protecting your trademark in Central America
+FAQs on trademark protection in Central America

 Certain governments, such as Guatemala and Honduras, require the involvement of a local lawyer or legal representative to register a trademark.
 If not required, it is still best to connect with a local lawyer who can bridge bureaucratic and cultural gaps between your company and local institutions.
 This may mean finding a bilingual representative to register a trademark in Central America.